Pometry/Raphtory/docs/user-guide/persistent-graph/3_views.md

   type="text/javascript">
 </script>

-When dealing with *link-stream* graphs where edges are formed from instantaneous event streams, views were used to create a temporal bound on the graph to ultimately see how the graph changes over time.
+When dealing with link-stream graphs where edges are formed from instantaneous event streams, views were used to create a temporal bound on the graph to ultimately see how the graph changes over time.
 Single views were created using `at`, `before`, `after` and `window`, and iterators of windows were created using `expanding` and `rolling`.

-Functionality with the same name is available for the *PersistentGraph*.
-This shares similarities with the functionality for *link-stream* graphs but has some important differences.
-This page covers the differences in time-bounding behavior on the Raphtory `PersistentGraph`.
+Functionality with the same name is available for the `PersistentGraph`.
+This shares similarities with the functionality for link-stream graphs but has some important differences.
+This page covers the differences in time-bounding behaviour on the Raphtory `PersistentGraph`.

 ## Querying an instant of the graph with `at()`